its-jasmine/notScrabble/README.md

 The UI is hard to use.
 Since this UI will be almost completely replaced in Milestone 2 we made the decision not to fix it.

-When the user inputs invalid formats like "pass turn", the program crashes.
-Since the command line UI will be replaced in milestone two, we made the decision not to fix it.

 Extra points for special squares are not implemented at this time.